-I have a PhD (2000) in experimental quantum optics from the ANU and my current research interests are in the control of quantum systems, with a particular interest in the interface between theory and applications.
-I am also a program manager in the ARC Centre of Excellence for Quantum Computation and Communication Technology.
+In 2000, Elanor completed my PhD in experimental Quantum Optics.
+Her current research includes the control of quantum systems, more specifically; the interface between theory and applications.
+She was a Program Manager in the ARC Centre of Excellence for Quantum Computation and Communication Technologies for nearly 2 decades.

 Connect with Professor Huntington: